 Directory information may be released without the student’s written consent provided the student has not submitted a nondisclosure request to the Admissions, Records & Registration Office.
 The records of students who have requested non-disclosure of directory information are flagged on the student administrative system.

-PLEASE NOTE: Requests to release directory information made by anyone other than the student must be processed by the Admissions, Records and Registration Office.
-If you have questions, please contact Eleanor Glazewski, Associate Registrar at 732-224-2273 or Kim Heuser, Registrar at 732-224-2268.
+PLEASE NOTE: Requests to release directory information made by anyone other than the student must be reviewed and approved for processing by the Office of the Registrar.
+Should you have any questions, please contact Eleanor Glazewski, Registrar, at 732-224-2273 or Joan Rudinski, Associate Registrar, at 732-224-2268.

 Brookdale Community College has designated the following as directory information for its students.
 Directory information may include:

 - Participation in activities

 - Weight and height of athletic team members

 - Degrees and awards conferred

 Personally identifiable information that is not categorized as directory information may be released without the student’s written consent to “school officials” whom the institution has determined to have a “legitimate educational interest,” or to others as specified by law.
 Such information may not, however, be released to other individuals, including the student’s parent, without a signed written release from the student.
 The Admissions, Records & Registration Office maintains waivers that have been signed by the student.

 An institution is not obligated to release directory information to anyone.
 FERPA only says that an institution MAY release information, but there is no obligation to do so.
 When in doubt, do not release information.